MoeinT/AWS-ElasticBeanstalk/README.md

 - Once the swarm stack is created, check it and the running services using the ```docker stack ls``` command.
 Use the ```docker stack services counter``` command to get more details on each service within the stack.

 - We can modify the number of replicas and run the docker stack command again; the stack gets updated.
 Run the ```stack ps counter``` command to get more details on all the replicas.

+# Docker Deep Dive
+In this section we go through the same concepts, but will dive a lot deeper.
+## What is an image?
+A docker image is a lightweight, standalone, executable package that includes everything required to run a piece of software, including the code, runtime and libraries.
+It's built from a set of instructions specified in the Dockerfile.
+A docker image consists of multiple layers stacked on top of each other each representing an instruction mentioned in the Dockerfile, such as installing a software or copy a file.
+These layers will create a single, immutable and portable file that can run on any machine that has Docker installed in it. it provides a consistent and reproducible environment, ensuring that the application behaves the same way in any environment (dev, test, qa and prod).

+Images are usually stored in a remote registry, like Docker Hub.
+We can pull an image and run it locally as a container.
+When pulling the image, the whole image is pulled as a number of independent layers stacked on top of each other, and not as a single blob or object.
+We can see  those layers in our terminal when being pulled.
+Here's model details on each of those layers.

+### Manifest file
+It is a JSON file that serves as the bluprint for the image providing information about each layer size, digest, and configurations.
+The goal of the manifest file is to provide a unified view of the image, ragardless of the platform on which it's running on.
+It maintains the loosely coupling of each layer and their ordering allowing Docker to reconstruct the image properly.

+### Base Layer
+In Docker, the base image is the bottom-most layer and the foundation on which every other layer gets built on.
+It provides a basic operating system environment along with packages and softwares required to build an application.
+The base image is specified through the FROM instruction in the Dockerfile, like ```FROM ubuntu:latest```.